brianglass/anastasis/files/02feb.md

 footnote">[10]</span></span></a><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;">.</span>

 <span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;">Say, Symeon, whom do your carry in your arms, as you rejoice in the temple?
 To whom do you cry and shout aloud, ‘Now I have been set free.
 For I have seen my Saviour’?
 ‘This is he who was born from a Virgin.
 This is the Word, God from God, incarnate for our sake and who saves mankind.
-Let us worship him’.<span style="mso-tab-count:1">        </span>(<span style="color:red;mso-bidi-font-style:italic">Three times</span>)</span>
+Let us worship him’.        (<span style="color:red;mso-bidi-font-style:italic">Three times</span>)</span>

 <span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;">Receive, Symeon, the One whom Moses in the dark cloud saw of old giving the Law on Sinai,<a href="02feb.md" id="_ftnref11"><span style="mso-special-character:footnote">[11]</span></a> now become a babe and subject to the Law.
 This is he who spoke through the Law.
 This is he who was told of in the Prophets,<a href="02feb.md" id="_ftnref12"><span style="mso-special-character:footnote">[12]</span></a> incarnate for our sake and who saves mankind.
-Let us worship him. <span style="mso-tab-count:1">       </span>(<span style="color:red;mso-bidi-font-style: italic">Three times</span>)</span>
+Let us worship him.        (<span style="color:red;mso-bidi-font-style: italic">Three times</span>)</span>

 <span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;">Come, let us too, with songs inspired, go to meet Christ.
 Let us receive him, whose salvation Symeon saw.
 This is he whom David proclaimed, and who spoke through the Prophets, was incarnate for our sake and who proclaims by the Law.
-Let us worship him.<span style="mso-tab-count:1">                                                  </span><span style="mso-tab-count:
+Let us worship him.                                                                                            (<span style="color:red;mso-bidi-font-style: italic">Twice</span><span style="mso-bidi-font-style:italic">)</span></span>
-1">                   </span><span style="mso-tab-count:1">                       </span>(<span style="color:red;mso-bidi-font-style:
-italic">Twice</span><span style="mso-bidi-font-style:italic">)</span></span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 font-style:normal">Glory.
 Both now</span><span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;">. </span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red;font-style:normal;mso-bidi-font-style:italic">Tone 6.
-By Monk John.</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;"></span>
+By Monk John.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
 font-family:&quot;Book Antiqua&quot;">Let heaven’s gate be opened today.
 For he who is without beginning, the Word of the Father, taking a beginning in time, yet not abandoning his godhead, is being willingly brought into the temple of the law as a babe of forty days by a Virgin Mother, and the Elder receives him in his arms.
 The servant cries to the Master, ‘Release me, for my eyes have seen your salvation’.
 You have come into the world to save the human race.
 Lord, glory to you!</span>